-Danielle Heugel [BME 2021] is the middle school band director at Charlotte Public Schools.
+Danielle (Heugel) Davidson [BME 2021] is the middle school band director at Charlotte Public Schools.

-Elia [Daniels] Meekhoff [BME 2021] is a full time choir teacher at the Waverly Community Schools in Lansing.
+Elia [Daniels] Meekhoff [BME 2021] is a grade 3-6 music teacher at the Maple Valley Public Schools.
+She previously taught at Waverly Community Schools in Lansing.

 Andrea Foerster [BME 2021] is a music teacher at Star International Academy.
-She recently joined the Michigan Flute Orchestra.
+She performs with the Michigan Flute Orchestra.

 Hayley Dwire [BME 2021] is an elementary music teacher for the Holly Area Schools.
-She recently joined the Michigan Flute Orchestra.
+She performs with the Michigan Flute Orchestra.

 April Roberts [BME 2019] accepted a job as Membership Manager at the Meijer Gardens in Grand Rapids in summer 2021.
 April taught music at Cedar Springs public schools in 2020/21.